1/2 or whole Beef

 1

-We’ve weaning calves in September and will choose the best candidates based on their genomics, actual performance up to this point, and appetite once we have them off their mothers and on feed.
+We’ve weaned calves in September and will choose the best candidates based on their genomics, actual performance up to this point, and appetite once we have them off their mothers and on feed.
 It’s a great set of calves again this year and we are excited to watch them develop.
 We had a nice big set of steer calves this year, so we have a great group to choose from.
-We kept a lot of heifer calves last year that will come into production with their first calves in 2025 and we are excited for the future.
 We have enough qualified steers that we are confident we can meet the needs of our customers and should be able to expand our customer base this year.
 So if you have been on the fence, please get in touch ASAP so we can be sure we are raising enough to meet demand.

 Costs:

-The cost for 2025 will remain at $5.50/lb hanging weight.
+The cost for the 2026 harvest will unfortuneately see an increase.
+The live cattle market is booming due to a 70-year record low of cow numbers in the U.S., combined with high beef demand, and is creating an environment where it is not advantageous to hold and feed these weaned calves.
+We want to continue to feed our family of customers, many that have been with us for over a decade.
+For returning customers, our pricing will increase to $6.00/lb hanging weight, which represents us sharing the increased cost.
+New customers, will be $6.50/lb.
 If that cannot be in your budget, we completely understand.
 We will continue to evaluate our production methods to find the lowest-cost options to continue to produce the quality of product that you’ve come to expect from us, so that perhaps we can regain your business in a later year.
-We are hoping these increased costs are temporary, but there is no way for us to know at this point.
+We are anticipating that the cattle market will remain high for at least two more years, but there is no way for us to know at this point given the number of variables that can affect these markets.

 What that means for costs is:

-A 400lb half would cost $2200 just for the carcass.
-If processor's prices remain stable, that should be about another $400-600 for the slaughter, cut, and wrap on the half depending on how you have it wrapped.
+For a returning customer, a 400lb half would cost $2400 just for the carcass.
+Add $200 additional if you are a new customer.
+If processor's prices remain stable, that should be about another $600-700 for the slaughter, cut, and wrap on the half depending on how you have it wrapped and what additional processing you request.

 For our Roseburg and Southern Oregon customers, we have a slaughter date set at Crystal Creek Meats in Roseburg.
-For our customers north of us we have slaughter dates at Mohawk Valley Meats in Springfield.
-Slaughter will be mid-July to early August.
+For our customers north of us we have slaughter dates at Kalapooia in Brownsville, OR.
+Slaughter will be mid-July to mid- August.

 We will require a $200 deposit per half at the time of reservation.